Dior (Pop Smoke song): Background and release

 American rapper Pop Smoke first showed "Dior" to record executive Steven Victor.
 Victor felt that the song was interesting, but did not think it would be successful; when a colleague listened to it, they then had the impression the song would be one of Pop Smoke's biggest hits.
 He listened to the song again and realized how he enjoyed the song's hook.
 Victor took the song to Republic Records and wanted it to be Pop Smoke's next single from his mixtape Meet the Woo (2019).
 Victor wanted Pop Smoke to be a global artist and decided to have him perform a promo tour in specifically targeted cities, starting in London, UK, and continuing to cities where the song was becoming popular.
 He started showcasing "Dior" through several New York radio stations; he and two of his friends started to work on the song and sent it to DJs around the US to play.

 In November 2020, Pop Smoke's brother Obasi Jackson showed an unreleased version of "Dior" on an Instagram livestream and played unreleased lyrics from the song.
+This scrapped verse was later repurposed for the posthumous track “Bad Boys” on Pop Smoke's second studio album Faith (2021).
 "Dior" was originally released as the sixth track on Pop Smoke's debut mixtape Meet the Woo, on July 26, 2019.
 It was later sent to American rhythmic contemporary radio as the mixtape's third and final single on February 11, 2020, and then added as a bonus track to Pop Smoke's second mixtape Meet the Woo 2 (2020) and posthumous debut studio album Shoot for the Stars, Aim for the Moon (2020).
 A remix of the song featuring American rapper Gunna was released on the deluxe edition of Meet the Woo 2, released on February 12, 2020.
 The song was later added on the deluxe edition of Pop Smoke's second album Faith (2021).